Fybrk/.github/ORGANIZATION_SUMMARY.md

 ## Current Implementation

-The core library and CLI tool are functional.
-They provide:
+The fybrk repository contains both the core library and CLI tool.
+It provides:

 - File chunking with SHA-256 hashing
 - AES-256-GCM encryption